EL-Attention: Memory Efficient Lossless Attention for Generation: Conclusion

 \section{Conclusion}

 In this work, we present EL-attention, a technology that significantly reduces memory cost and increases inference speed.
-By exploiting the associative property of matrix multiplication, we prove EL-attention can produce the same result as vanilla multi-head attention.
-So it can be directly applied to existing model checkpoints without accuracy loss.
+EL-attention can be directly applied to existing model checkpoints without accuracy loss.
 Because of the massive memory savings, it might be especially helpful for efficient inference on memory limited devices, like mobile and IoT devices.
 We leave them as future work.